juliegruson/Java-debugging/ACTIVITY.md

 1. Investigate the cause of failure by stepping through the code in the debugger.
 1. Collect evidence from the debugger, using screenshots of:
     * The variables pane when you find the variables causing the issue.
-    * The call stack (in the Frames pane) when you find key parts of the code where the issue occurs
+    * The call stack (in the Frames pane) when you find key parts of the code where the issue occurs.
     * The Breakpoints which you found most helpful.
 1. Formulate a theory and apply a fix.
 1. If your tests pass, enjoy the praise of Dragon Riders everywhere.